assad2008/tokyo-python/trunk/tokyo-python/doc_src/source/IDB.rst

         Open a database.

-        :param path: path to the database file.
+        :param path: path to the database directory.
         :param mode: mode, see :ref:`idb_open_modes`.